Drug driving: UK laws explained

 The results of those blood tests will decide if you will be charged.
 Apart from very small amounts, which are deemed as ‘accidental exposure’ (such as passively breathing in cannabis smoke in a room at a party, for example) you are likely to be prosecuted.
 Even these small amounts are likely to attract questions from the police, regardless of the quantities involved, because they’re illegal.

 |‘Illegal’ drug driving limits (‘accidental exposure’ – zero tolerance approach)||Threshold limit in microgrammes per litre of blood (µg/L)|

 Driving while on prescription medication

-The government does publish the legal levels for ‘medicinal’ drug driving limits (below), but there is no way of a driver knowing what these levels mean in reality.
-It is impossible to provide a rule of thumb for what dosage equates to the threshold levels as it differs from person to person and is affected by variables such as diet, water intake and exercise.
+The Government does publish the legal levels for ‘medicinal’ drug driving limits (below) but there is no way for an individual to know exactly how much these amounts will affect them personally.
+It’s impossible to provide a rule of thumb for what dosage equates to the threshold levels as it differs from person to person and is affected by variables such as diet, water intake and exercise.
 As always, the rule is that if you are in any doubt at all, do not drive a car.

 |‘Medicinal’ drug driving limits (risk based approach)||Threshold limit in blood|

 |Separate approach (to balance its risk)||Threshold limit in blood|

 Punishments for drug driving

 The laws and punishments for drug driving are similar to those for drink driving.
 Risk it, and you are likely to lose your licence, face a stiff fine of up to £5,000 and be given a criminal record.
 In addition, users of illegal drugs will face other charges for possession and are likely to be asked some awkward questions too.

 If you want to know more about the legal limits for drink driving, read our in-depth guide.